- What we do

 - My RCP

-Clinical Medicine is designed to keep more than 29,000 physicians worldwide updated on all aspects of the practice and science of medicine.
-The editor is assisted by members of the Editorial Board along with expert referees in the evaluation of submissions and accepted papers are scheduled for publication at the discretion of the editorial office.
+Clinical Medicine is designed to keep more than 30,000 physicians worldwide updated on all aspects of the practice and science of medicine.
+The editor is assisted by members of the editorial board along with expert referees in the evaluation of submissions and accepted papers are scheduled for publication at the discretion of the editorial office.

 Authors will be prompted to state during the submission process if they have any competing interests.

-Manuscripts must be submitted via Clinical Medicine’s electronic submission system.
+Manuscripts (other than letters to the editor) must be submitted via Clinical Medicine’s electronic submission system.